 Also available in:

-Jeera Aloo for Ekadashi — ISKCON Vrat Recipe (No Onion No Garlic)
+Jeera Aloo for Ekadashi — Vrat Recipe (No Grain, No Onion, No Garlic)

-Jeera Aloo for Ekadashi is the most beginner-friendly and universally beloved ISKCON-approved Ekadashi recipe — golden cumin-perfumed potatoes tossed in pure ghee with sendha namak, black pepper, amchur (dry mango powder), and fresh coriander.
-This simple, vibrant preparation has been a staple of Ekadashi kitchens in ISKCON temples worldwide since Srila Prabhupada established the Hare Krishna movement.
-Its beauty lies in its simplicity: just a handful of ISKCON-approved ingredients, 25 minutes of preparation, and the result is a deeply satisfying side dish that pairs with kuttu ki puri, sama rice khichdi, or rajgira paratha.
-Potatoes are roots, inherently permitted on Ekadashi — and in the hands of an ISKCON-trained cook, seasoned with nothing but sendha namak and cumin in pure ghee, they become something extraordinary.
-Jeera Aloo is also the most widely served Ekadashi side dish in ISKCON temple kitchens on fasting days — from ISKCON Chowpatty to ISKCON Vrindavan, from ISKCON London to ISKCON Sydney.
+Jeera Aloo for Ekadashi is the most beginner-friendly and universally beloved beloved Ekadashi recipe — golden cumin-perfumed potatoes tossed in pure ghee with sendha namak, black pepper, amchur (dry mango powder), and fresh coriander.
+This simple, vibrant preparation has been a staple of Ekadashi kitchens in Hare Krishna communities since Srila Prabhupada established the movement.
+Its beauty lies in its simplicity: just a handful of Ekadashi-compliant ingredients, 25 minutes of preparation, and the result is a deeply satisfying side dish that pairs with kuttu ki puri, sama rice khichdi, or rajgira paratha.
+Potatoes are roots, inherently permitted on Ekadashi — and in the hands of a devoted cook, seasoned with nothing but sendha namak and cumin in pure ghee, they become something extraordinary.
+Jeera Aloo is also one of the most widely enjoyed Ekadashi side dishes in devotee kitchens on fasting days — from Vrindavan to London, from Mumbai to Sydney.
 Even someone who has never cooked a vrat meal before can make this recipe on the very first try.
 No onion.
 No garlic.
 Pure sattvic food, offered first to Krishna and then honoured as maha-prasadam.

 Why This Recipe Is Ekadashi Approved